huggingface/optimum/examples/onnxruntime/training/summarization/README.md

 > *To enable ONNX Runtime training, your devices need to be equipped with GPU.
 Install the dependencies either with our prepared*
 *[Dockerfiles](https://github.com/huggingface/optimum/blob/main/examples/onnxruntime/training/docker/) or follow the instructions*
 *in [`torch_ort`](https://github.com/pytorch/ort/blob/main/torch_ort/docker/README.md).*

+> *The inference will use PyTorch by default, if you want to use ONNX Runtime backend instead, add the flag `--inference_with_ort`.*
+---